Leviticus 20:10-16

 God’s people must reject sexual immorality because it defiles His covenant order and invites judgment.

-10 “ ‘The man who commits adultery with another man’s wife, even he who commits adultery with his neighbor’s wife, the adulterer and the adulteress shall surely be put to death.
+10 If a man commits adultery with another man’s wife—with the wife of his neighbor—both the adulterer and the adulteress must surely be put to death.

-11 “ ‘The man who lies with his father’s wife has uncovered his father’s nakedness.
-Both of them shall surely be put to death.
-Their blood shall be upon themselves.
+11 If a man lies with his father’s wife, he has uncovered his father’s nakedness.
+Both must surely be put to death; their blood is upon them.

 God’s people must reject sexual immorality because it defiles His covenant order and invites judgment.